Prohibition of Female Circumcision Act 1985

 The Prohibition of Female Circumcision Act 1985 (c.
-38) is a repealed Act of the Parliament of the United Kingdom.
+38) was an act of the Parliament of the United Kingdom.
 It made female genital mutilation a crime throughout the UK, allowing for sentences of up to five years' imprisonment.
-It was introduced to the House of Lords by Wayland Young, 2nd Baron Kennet, and passed on 16 July 1985, coming into force two months later.
+It was first introduced to the House of Lords by Wayland Young, 2nd Baron Kennet in 1983, but the Bill did not progress to the House of Commmons.